-Wonderfully nerdy online dating success stories, inspired by today’s talk about the algorithm of love
+Wonderfully nerdy online dating success stories, inspired by Amy Webb’s TED Talk on the algorithm of love

 Last night in the TED office, we held a salon all about spring cleaning — for your life.
 Themed “A Better You,” the event featured four speakers with ideas on how to make a better, happier, more productive self.
 First to speak was The Power of Habit author Charles Duhigg, a reporter for The New York Times who […]Continue reading